 In the heart of central Virginia, this 495-acre, historic park offers many cultural, environmental and recreational activities.
 Overnight accommodations include a campground and climate-controlled cabins.
-Visitors enjoy swimming, fishing, boating and lakefront picnicking at Goodwin Lake.
-Cedar Crest Conference Center on Prince Edward Lake is available for weddings, family gatherings, retreats and business meetings.
+Visitors enjoy swimming, fishing, hiking, boating and lakeside picnicking.
+The Cedar Crest Conference Center on Prince Edward Lake is available for weddings, family gatherings, retreats and business meetings.

 Dawn - dusk.

 Twin Lakes State Park is near Farmville, about an hour southwest of Richmond.
 To get there, take U.S. 360 West of Burkeville to Route 613 (Indian Springs Rd.).
 Then go east on Route 629 (Twin Lakes Rd.).